patDev04/patDev04/README.md

-# 😎 Patrick Lema
+#
+Hi.
+I'm Patrick

 **`Craftsman (Developer/Designer)`**

 <br>
-Hi👋.
-I am a frontend (React) developer with 4+ experience in the tech industry.
+I am a frontend (React) developer with 4+ experience in the tech industry along with in design (graphics) experience, putting my inprint in the digiyal world.
+ALl personal coding projects are bulit from the ground up, from planining and desigining all the way to solving real-life problems with code.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/patricklema04/)